wusai2333/trib/doc/lab2.md

 Welcome to Lab2.
 The goal of this lab is to use the RPC key-value pair we built in Lab 1 to implement scalable Tribbler front-ends and back-ends.
-In particular, you need to implement a stateless Tribbler front-end type that fits `trib.Server` interface and can perform calls to a list of remote RPC key-value pair back-end server, which save all the user information and Tribbles in a distributed fashion.
+In particular, you need to first wrap the key-value pair server into a distributed key-value pair service called *bin storage*, where your implementation should fit `trib.BinStorage` interface, and then on top of this storage layer, you need to implement a stateless Tribbler front-end type that fits `trib.Server` interface.

 ## Get Your Repo Up-to-date

-First we update the `trib` repo:
+First we need to update the `trib` repo:

 ```
 $ cd ~/gopath/src/trib